jpreistad/e3dsecs/README.md

 mkdir e3secs/paper/inversion_coefs

 ### Download sample datafiles
 A sample datafile with a corresponding grid file must be downloaded.
-This is output from a GEMINI simulation that is used for benchmarching of the reconstruction
+This is output from a GEMINI simulation that is used for benchmarching of the reconstruction.
+Data can be downloaded from:

 ### Update paths
 To run the example scripts in the ./paper/ folder producing the figures in the paper describing the tehnique, the path to the datafiles must be updated in the scripts.
 Also, the clone-path must be added to the sys.path variable